SubEthaSensOMatic/AW.ClaimsExpressions/README.md

 # AW.ClaimsExpressions

-**AW.ClaimsExpressions** is a powerful library that offers a Domain-Specific Language (DSL) for dynamically validating JWT claims.
+**AW.ClaimsExpressions** is a library that offers a Domain-Specific Language (DSL) for dynamically validating JWT claims.
 It allows for the creation of expressive and flexible validation rules using a concise grammar.
 With this library, developers can define complex claim validation logic through logical operators and various claim checks, all without needing to modify code.

 ## Features